NVE/ebm/docs/source/user_case.rst

 Similarly to TEK17 there is no need to add TEK30 to `area.csv` as all the area will built after the start year 2020.

-Optionally, add a line to `energy_need_improvements_tek30.csv` if you think there is no yearly_reduction for TEK30 lighting.
+Optionally, you can add a line to `energy_need_improvements_tek30.csv` if you think that there is no yearly reduction lighting with TEK30 .

 .. code-block:: csv